5 Ways to Supplement Your Homeschooling to Keep Things Interesting

 But we can do something about this.

-One of the biggest benefits of homeschooling is the ability to custom-teach to our child’s specific style of learning.
-WE have the authority to be flexible and creative.
-So if your son or daughter is bored why not get a little extra creative?
+So, if your son or daughter is bored, why not get a little extra creative?
 It’s time to think outside of the box, chase a rabbit trail off the subject, or supplement your homeschooling subject with something fun!

 With that said, I want to throw out five ideas to revive a boring topic or stir up interest in a subject that your workbooks might be falling short of providing!

-Five Ways to Supplement Your Homeschooling to Avoid Boredom
+Supplementing Your Homeschooling to Avoid Boredom

-I don’t consider these five ideas as exhaustive, they are simply some of the things that come to my mind or things that I’ve done in our own homeschooling.
+I don’t consider these five ideas as exhaustive; they are simply some of the things that come to my mind or things that I’ve done in our own homeschooling.
 Here we go!

 1. Try an Activity Kit